blawson69/PurseStrings/README.md

 ```!ps --buy @{selected|character_id} @{target|character_id} 50gp item|Potion of Healing```

+The Inventory dialog for merchants (see below) outputs the proper code for all purchases.
+Players will just need to click the "Buy" link in the Inventory dialog to make a purchase.

 ---
 **GM Only** Merchants that have already been setup with an inventory list (see [instructions](#merchants-setup) above) may display their inventory using the `--invlist` command followed by the character ID:

 ```!ps --invlist @{selected|character_id}```

-This provides the item name, price, and a link the player's can use to make the purchase.
+This generates a dialog with the merchant's inventory and provides the item name, price, and a link the player's can use to make the purchase.

 ### Notes